Jesus-Var/BigD---ML-Course/README.md

 Jesus - M5 - 09 - Folium.ipynb (This file is only inicialized and readed but not completed)

 Jesus - Prophet - Predecir el valor de Bitcoin.ipynb in this file I implemented the Prophet model to the values of the Bitcoin currency to predict how it could perform the next year

+In the folder BigD - M5 - 2023-05-05 you can find the next files:

+Jesus - M5 - SPACEX2 - 5 - Interactive Visual Analytics con Folium.ipynb I practiced with the Folium library in Python to visualize the SpaceX launches sites, and if the different launches were a success or not

+Jesus - M5 - SPACEX2 - 6 - Machine Learning Predicciones.ipynb in this file I compared the accuracy of some predictive models in Python after I trained with a shortened SpaceX data